Hack your System

 Yoga it — if you cannot join an actual class, check out my course on Teachable: “Stretch, Release, Revive” for time-poor people who really need yoga.

 Joining a Gym if you hate gyms won’t work.
-Plus, I once had to admit that, after having joined a gym and only going twice in the entire year, I had effectively paid £280 each for 2 step classes.
+Plus, I once realised that, after having joined a gym and only going twice in the entire year, I had effectively paid £280 per class.

 Find something you love.
 Go for long walks, find a tap class, whatever rocks your boat.